dotkernel/api-documentation/docs/book/v7/installation/doctrine-orm.md

 ### Prefixing table names

-Note in the database configuration array the key called `table_prefix`.
+The database configuration array contains the key called `table_prefix`.
-By default, it is an empty string, which means that all the tables will be named exactly the way they are configured in the entities.
+By default, it is an empty string, which means that all the tables will use the names specified in their respective entities.

 ```text
 ├─ admin